 First you need to register an account to get an API key.
 The first month is totally, no credit card is required, so you can test with any risks.

-Once you connect to your Linguise dashboard, the next step is to set up your new domain and get the API key.
+Once you connect to your Linguise dashboard, the next step is to add your new domain and get the API key.

 The API key is required to check which language is activated and help the neural translation model translate the pages.
 Get the API key and save it for later use.